StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/How to migrate to new OpenWrt router while keeping configuration/README.md

 # Introduction
-This guide is more written for my own sake as of 2025.02.15.
+This guide is more written for my own sake as of 2025.02.15 but could help others out.

 It explains how to migrate from one OpenWrt router to another while keeping your configurations such as your custom: Port Forwards, Static IPs, and DNS hostnames.

 # Backing up configuration files
 All config files are located in `/etc/config`.